 L-glutamine (By mouth)

-Treats a condition called short bowel syndrome.
+Treats short bowel syndrome and sickle cell disease.
 This medicine is an amino acid.

 When This Medicine Should Not Be Used